The Marlowe

 Visual Stories

 We provide visual stories for our Relaxed Performances that tell you a little more about what to expect during the show.
-If you sign up as a Relaxed Performance Booker, we will email you our visual stories for any relevant shows as soon as they are available.
+If you sign up as a Relaxed Performance booker, we will email you our visual stories for any relevant shows as soon as they are available.

 We have also created some helpful guides to both our spaces in the form of a visual story.
 These may be helpful for visitors on the autistic spectrum, or anyone who wishes to know more before their visit.